AdobeDocs/experience-manager-core-components.en/help/developing/adaptive-image-servlet.md

 Learn how the Core Components uses the Adaptive Image Servlet for image delivery and how you can optimize its use.

-## Adaptive Image Servelt or Web-Optimized Image Delivery? {#options}
+## Adaptive Image Servlet or Web-Optimized Image Delivery? {#options}

-The Image Core Component can use two methods to delivery images.
+The Image Core Component can use two methods to deliver images.

 * The Adaptive Image Servlet is the default.
 * [Web-optimized image delivery](/help/developing/web-optimized-image-delivery.md) is available to AEMaaCS and reduces download size by 25% on average.